 To alleviate traffic congestion on the Sydney Harbour Bridge and its approaches by providing an alternative cross-harbour route

-A dedicated bus lane, which led to improvements in city-bound bus services and a higher uptake of public transport.
+As part of the Sydney Harbour Tunnel project, a dedicated bus lane was introduced on the Sydney Harbour Bridge, which led to improvements in city-bound bus services and a higher uptake of public transport.

 Surveillance and response systems for breakdowns and accidents including CCTV so when a breakdown is confirmed, a Roads and Maritime tow truck is immediately dispatched to the incident to assist.

 - Connects: The Warringah Freeway and the Eastern Distributor.

 - Toll type: Time based toll, charged southbound only.